MyEtherWallet/knowledge-base-v3/content/Getting Started/myetherwallet-help-and-quicktips.md

 /*
-Title: ★ MyEtherWallet's QuickTips (Site Messages)
+Title: MyEtherWallet's QuickTips
+Sort: 20
 */

 1. Hardware wallets ensure your key isn't vulnerable to phishers.
 Order a TREZOR or Ledger today!

-2. This Chrome Extension warns you if you go to a malicious site: https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn
+2. This Chrome Extension warns you if you go to a malicious site: [https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn](https://chrome.google.com/webstore/detail/etheraddresslookup/pdknmigbbbhmllnmgdfalmedcmcefdfn)

-3. We have the MyEtherWallet Chrome Extension: https://chrome.google.com/webstore/detail/myetherwallet-cx/nlbmnnijcnlegkjjpcfjclmcfggfefdm
+3. We have the MyEtherWallet Chrome Extension: [https://chrome.google.com/webstore/detail/myetherwallet-cx/nlbmnnijcnlegkjjpcfjclmcfggfefdm](https://chrome.google.com/webstore/detail/myetherwallet-cx/nlbmnnijcnlegkjjpcfjclmcfggfefdm)

 4. [The MEW Philosophy] Education is Key: Ethereum, security, privacy, importance of controlling your keys & how the blockchain works